Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 \subsection{\uppercase{ML at the Network Side}}

-Currently, the radio access network (RAN) accounts for $73\%$ of the total power usage in modern cellular networks~\cite{lopez2021survey}.
+Currently, RANs account for $73\%$ of the total EC in modern cellular networks~\cite{lopez2021survey}.
 Therefore, intelligent resource management is imperative to maximize EE, and thus minimize EC.
 Specifically, the current trend is to replace rule-based heuristics with optimal parameters configured through the knowledge acquired by data-driven approaches~\cite{lopez2021survey}.
 In this regard, ML models play a crucial role in enabling intelligent networks to characterize their environment, predict system changes in real-time, and react accordingly~\cite{ML_IoT}.